varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/SsdtIncludeExternalDataSource.md

 # Include External Data Source

 Determines if the External Data Source statement is included in the SSDT Project.
-This relies on the ["SsdtIncludeExternalTables"](bimlflex-app-reference-documentation-setting-SsdtIncludeCredential) setting being enabled.
+This relies on the [`SsdtIncludeExternalTables`](./SsdtIncludeCredential) setting being enabled.

 Notes: